evolve2k/praxy/_posts/2016-12-12-we-made-an-exhibition.md

 ## Feedback

 We were proactive in obtaining feedback on the project, leveraging the expertise of Darren, David and James primarily.
 Although we had a mix of feedback from each lecturer by and large we settled into a feedback cycle whereby generally we received graphic design feedback from Darren, feedback on our animations from James, and feedback and support on production approaches from David.
 Liam and I were generally in at uni most of the time, and pretty much daily we received and sought feedback from one lecturer or another on most days we were in.
 It helped that our project was delivered on a unique medium and was multifaceted in it's scope and approach and as a result we received much feedback from the lecturers often with us all contemplating solutions to problems for which non of us had previous specific experience resolving.

+## Conclusions

+This project has been multi-faceted and included many